nhsx/open-cyber/index.md

 <b>Successor Organisations</b>

-Organisations without a published DSPT status as a result of a merger, inherit their DSPT status from it's successor organisation if publushed.
+Organisations without a published DSPT status as a result of a merger, inherit their DSPT status from it's successor organisation if published.
 Otherwise, the DSPT status will be mapped as 'Not Published'

 ## Summary of DSPT Compliance (2020/2021 edition).
 <br>
 Summary statistics from the DSPT 2020/21 toolkit are shown.

-{% include data_DSPTmetric2022-02-08.html %}
+{%include data_DSPTmetric2022-02-08.html%}

 <iframe src="./outputs/barchart_summary_FY2021_2022-02-28.html" height="600px" width="100%" style="border:none;"></iframe>